Article 2 of 4

-There will be an operating theatre nearby in case you need a caesarean birth, and often there’s a neonatal unit in case your baby needs extra help.
+There will be an operating theatre nearby in case you need a caesarean or assisted birth, and often there’s a neonatal unit on site if your baby needs extra help after the birth.

 Rossella, Beki and Reena share their experiences of giving birth in a labour ward, in the video below.

 Who will look after me during labour?

 You’ll be looked after by midwives just as you would at home or in a birth centre.
 Hospital midwives are usually experienced in births requiring interventions, such as induction of labour, careful monitoring of you and the baby during labour and the use of epidurals.